Top 10 party Games

 chocolate pudding in a glass bowl

-Cool the pudding and whipped topping while you make the Oreo dirt.
+Allow the pudding and Cool Whip mixture to cool while you make the Oreo dirt.

 chocolate pudding mixture in a glass bowl